How to Start a Hair Salon in New Hampshire (2026)

 • Adequate artificial lighting at each work station

-• Wet and dry sanitation methods in place
+• Wet and dry sanitation methods in place and documented

 Step 7: Get Business Insurance